 - Remove the dough from the refrigerator.
-On a surface sprinkled lightly with flour, roll out the dough to approximately ¼ inch thick.
-With a 5 inch plate, cut out 4 dough circles.
+On a surface sprinkled lightly with flour, roll out the dough to approximately ¼-inch thick.
+With a 5-inch plate as a guide, cut out 4 dough circles.
 Spoon 3 or 4 tablespoons of the blackberry filling into the center of each pie dough.
 Leave an inch of the dough around the edges.
 Fold the outer part of the dough circle just over the edge of the filling and overlap it in a rustic pattern.
 Neatness doesn’t count here.
-Try to give it a rough, handmade artisan look.
+Try to give it a rough, handmade look.

-- With the additional 1 cup of blackberries, top the exposed fruit filling by artfully placing in whole berries.
-Crack the remaining egg into a bowl and whisk with a tablespoon of water to make an egg wash.
-With a pastry brush, coat the pastry with the egg wash.
+- From the additional 1 cup of blackberries, top the exposed fruit filling by artfully placing in whole berries.
+Add the beaten egg to a bowl and whisk with water to make an egg wash.
+With a brush, coat the pastry with the egg wash.
 Place the pies on a silicone mat or parchment-lined baking sheet and bake until the dough turns a crisp and golden brown, about 15 to 20 minutes.